 Questions about the application process?
 See the Frequently Asked Questions link.

-International Student/Education: If you are a permanent resident/U.S. citizen, apply through CASPA and complete the supplemental application as above.
+International Student/Education: We will be updating the criteria for foreign graduate application.
+This information will be available with the new cycle which opens May 1, 2015.
+If you are a permanent resident/U.S. citizen, apply through CASPA and complete the supplemental application as above.

 Non-US Residents: Complete your CASPA application by the deadline.